DHTMLX/gantt-docs/data/desktop/working_time.md

 For example, you can set individual calendars for tasks, depending on a user a task is assigned to.
 The order of your actions will be as follows:

-- define the property of a task object that will store a resource id.
+- define the property of a task object that will store a resource id via the api/gantt_resource_property_config.md configuration attribute.
 In the example below the property named **user** will store ids of users:

 ~~~js
 gantt.config.resource_property = "user";